rafaello7/debian-installer-nanopi-m3/README.md

 Follow the installation instructions.

-Note that Debian installer is robust and allows to install Debian not only on SD card.
+Note that Ubuntu installer is robust and allows to install Ubuntu not only on SD card.
 But for NanoPi there are some limitations concerning _/boot_ directory, namely:

  * the _/boot_ directory must be located on SD card; it does not matter whether it is mounted or not mounted as a separate partition, but in all cases it must be located on SD card (on NanoPC T3 it may be also on emmc).
  * it cannot be on LVM